FaustXVI/orca/example/docs/periodical_checks.md

 In order to get the expiry date of the offline CRLs, fetch them from the aia server or the last ceremony's backup.
 The following test should be done for *every* CRL of the aia.

-To display a CRL, use the command :
+To display a CRL, use the command:
 ```
 openssl crl -in /path/to/crl -noout -text
 ```